Frans-L/Robotikka-RobotUprising17/README.md

 # Robotikka Team - Robot Uprising 17 - Hackathon

-The source code of team Robotikka's robot.
-The Robot Uprising is 48h hackathon, in which teams have to build and code a robot that solves a twisted race track.
-Team Robotikka achieved the 1st place.
+The source code of the winning robot in Robot Uprising 17.
+Robot Uprising is 48h hackathon, in which teams have to build and code a robot that solves a twisted race track.

 ## Description